πŸ”§ Home & DIY Rank #4 of 1,000

 The Four-in-Hand is slightly asymmetrical and works for most collars.
 For a more formal or symmetrical look, try the Half-Windsor (same steps but one extra wrap).
 The Full Windsor is the biggest and most formal knot, ideal for spread collars.

 Tie width should match your lapel width.
 As a rule: tie width and lapel width should be within half an inch of each other.
 Narrow lapels (1.5–2.5 inches) call for slim ties; wider lapels (3–3.5 inches) need a wider tie.
-Getting this proportion right is the single biggest visual upgrade most men can make to how they dress.
+Getting this proportion right is the single biggest visual upgrade most men can make.

 Key facts ΒΆ